 After 1 h, remove the plates from the incubator, add 100 μL of DPM into each well with cells and place it back in the incubator.

-Two days after plating (day in vitro 2, or DIV2), remove 25 and add 75 of fresh DPM to bring the final media volume to 150 and avoid evaporation as much as possible.
+Two days after plating (day in vitro 2, or DIV2), remove 25 μL and add 75 μL of fresh DPM to bring the final media volume to 150 μL and avoid evaporation as much as possible.

-Exchange half of the medium with fresh DPM (i.e., remove 75 and add 75 fresh DPM) at DIV5.
+Exchange half of the medium with fresh DPM (i.e., remove 75 μL and add 75 μL fresh DPM) at DIV5.
 Do not perform any media changes after DIV5.

 Induction of α-synuclein aggregates in primary embryonic dopamine neurons by seeding with preformed fibrils